Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

 ./vendor/bin/sail artisan migrate
 ```

-4. Open a new terminal tab at the project root and install the application's Node dependencies:
+4. In the same terminal tab, install the application's Node dependencies:

 ```sh
 npm install
 ```

-5. In the same terminal tab, start the project's frontend by running the following command:
+5. Then, start the project's frontend by running the following command:

 ```sh
 npm run dev